-New Buildings Institute (NBI) welcomes four top-level industry influencers as new Senior Fellows.
+New Buildings Institute (NBI) welcomes five top-level industry influencers as new Senior Fellows.
 These are experts in advanced energy policy, program implementation, research and education who have helped define the efficient use of energy in the built environment.
 We recognize NBI Fellows as luminaries in energy efficiency, who have made significant contributions to society through their work.
 These individuals serve as advisors to NBI’s board of directors and staff on industry trends and strategic direction for the organization.

 “Climate change is the challenge of our generation.
 Decarbonization is the ‘what.’
 NBI’s thought leadership and connections allow us to rally the best technical minds in our movement.
 Together, we will figure out the ‘how’ to decarbonize the built environment,” said Marge Anderson, NBI Board Secretary and Slipstream Executive Vice President.
 “What a privilege,” she said.
 Read more about our new and current Senior Fellows below.